 Dividend Payout Ratio: Sector Benchmarks

-As of July 4, 2020, the sectors with the highest dividend payout ratio are real estate, utilities, and consumer staples.
-Communication services, Industrials, and Healthcare are the sectors with the lowest dividend payout ratio.
+As of September 8, 2020, the sectors with the highest dividend payout ratio are real estate, utilities, and consumer staples.
+Communication services, consumer discretionary, and Healthcare are the sectors with the lowest dividend payout ratio.

 What Is A Good Dividend Payout Ratio?